Terms and conditions

 If any provision of the Main Agreement or these Conditions is judged to be illegal or unenforceable, the remaining provisions shall, to the fullest extent possible, continue in full force and effect and shall not be prejudiced.

 Any notice required to be given by either party to the other party under the Main Agreement or these Conditions shall be served personally or sent by first class prepaid post addressed to the other party’s representative at the address stated below.

 In the case of CII: In the case of the Customer:

-The Development Director The Managing Director (or such other
+The Business Development and Marketing Director The Managing Director (or such other

 The Chartered Insurance Institute senior title) at the address shown on the front

 Any notice served personally shall be considered delivered at the time of such service and any notice sent by first class pre-paid letter shall be deemed to have been received two business days after the date of posting (as stated on the proof of posting).

 The Customer shall not, without the prior written consent of CII, assign, transfer, subcontract, charge, lend or deal in any other manner its rights and obligations under the Main Agreement and these Conditions.